dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 shorthand, and does not change that when recursing on shorter prefixes._

-_The effect will be that `.id…` will behave exactly like `T.id…` where `T` denotes the declaration of the context type.
+_The effect will be that `.id…` will behave exactly like `T.id…` where `T` denotes the declaration of the context type._

 **Definition:** If a shorthand context type schema has the form `C` or `C<...>`, and `C` is a type introduced by the type declaration *D*, then the shorthand context *denotes the type declaration* *D*.
 If a shorthand context `S` denotes a type declaration *D*, then so does a shorthand context `S?`.
-Otherwise a shorthand context it does not denote any declaration.
+Otherwise, a shorthand context does not denote any declaration.

 _This effectively derives a *declaration* from the context type scheme of the surrounding `<postfixExpression>`.
 It allows a nullable context type to denote